I can see, I can seee it!

 My PY MY02 came with the Kevlar carrier as shown below, sitting on my engine.

-I'll need to switch over to the early build aluminum and new shock absorber.
+I'll need to switch over to the early build shock absorbers.
 I researched and already ordered these parts along with a few bolts and other hardware parts.

 Off to the dealership to pick up an order, and order some more parts.
 I'll revisit this with the tally.

 I will be running the ABS snorkel from Haimus Racing and want a clean, complete OEM like installation.
-My car has had bad paint work: the lower grill and bumper gaskets need to be replaced for proper aesthetics.
+I will compile the required and recommended hardware in the journal entry on final fitment.

 The Washer Fluid Dilemma.